What California’s Recall Election Says About America

 Those polls will offer Newsom little comfort if he’s booted from office.
 And if this recall fails, Newsom acknowledged, another will probably follow, and more after that if he goes on to win another term next year.
 If he hangs on, he told me, he’ll consider changing the law in order to make recalls harder, and have the reform take effect for governors who succeed him.

 He unfolded from his chair at the end of our interview, and buttoned his suit jacket for a picture with the café staff.
 He left the banana peel and the coffee, barely touched, on the little table beside him.
 He was supposed to go on a bus tour and hold rallies with Democratic stars such as his old San Francisco–politics rival Harris, but that plan was derailed by Delta too.
-(After several delays, she announced that she would campaign for him this week, before canceling the appearance hours after an attack in Afghanistan killed U.S. soldiers.)
+(After several delays, she announced that she would campaign for him this week, before canceling the appearance hours after an attack in Afghanistan killed U.S. service members.)
 Still, he had to get moving—he was driving to Los Angeles, not flying, so that he could make stops along the way and talk with voters on his own.
 Flying over California his whole life, he had “never fully absorbed and appreciated it,” he told me.
 He’s hoping that the state cares enough to appreciate him, at least a little longer.